openghg/openghg/doc/source/tutorials/local/Exploring_data/Searching_and_plotting.rst

 Searching and plotting
 ======================

-In this short tutorial we’ll show how to retrieve some data and create a simple plot using one of our plotting functions.
+In this short tutorial we'll show how to retrieve some data and create a simple plot using one of our plotting functions.

 As in the `previous tutorial <Adding_observation_data.ipynb>`__, we will start by setting up our temporary object store for our data.
-If you’ve already create your own local object store you can skip the next few steps and move onto the **Searching** section.
+If you've already create your own local object store you can skip the next few steps and move onto the **Searching** section.